Shopify/hydrogen/.changeset/purple-experts-sing.md

 'skeleton': major
 ---

-The Storefront API 2023-10 made changes in menu links.
-The skeleton template requires changes:
+The Storefront API 2023-10 now returns menu item URLs that include the `primaryDomainUrl`, instead of defaulting to the Shopify store ID URL (example.myshopify.com).
+The skeleton template requires changes to check for the `primaryDomainUrl`:

 1. Update the `HeaderMenu` component to accept a `primaryDomainUrl` and include it in the internal url check